 Each of the company’s independent builders is dedicated to advancing Art’s personal vision of building fine custom homes worthy of both his name…and theirs.

 The company’s award-wining portfolio includes some 80 designs, more than 350 different elevations, and a range of styles.

 Programmed growth continues in South and North Carolina.
-Future growth includes expansion into Georgia and throughout the southeastern states, further strengthening the Arthur Rutenberg Homes network and brand.
+Recent growth has included rapid expansion into Georgia, Ohio and Tennessee, further strengthening the Arthur Rutenberg Homes network and brand.